mekhan2288/letswifi-portal/README.md

 * The user is asked to log in or redirected to an SSO service
 * After logging in, the user is redirected to a callback URL from the app
 * The app has obtained an authorization_code, which it uses to retrieve an access_code
-* The access_code is used to generate an [eap-config](https://tools.ietf.org/html/draft-winter-opsawg-eap-metadata-02) file containing user credentials
+* The access_code is used to generate an [eap-config](https://tools.ietf.org/html/draft-winter-opsawg-eap-metadata-02)† file containing user credentials
 * The app installs the eap-config file
-* The server logs the public key material generated
+* The server logs the public key material generated, private key material is discarded

+† The draft is expired and the [actual format used by CAT and letswifi](https://github.com/GEANT/CAT/raw/refs/heads/master/devices/eap_config/eap-metadata.xsd) is slightly different than the document.

 ## Install dependencies